Premier League talks: Clubs close to agreeing to control losses

 But there was understood to be an acceptance that there needs to be a compromise, even from those clubs with strong views about the type of method required to control the League's finances.

 Some teams favour restricting clubs to spending a fixed percentage of their turnover on players' wages.
 Others would like to see a cap placed on annual wage bills.

-Then there is the break even model which, like Uefa's Financial Fair Play rules, limits a club's spending by preventing teams from running at a loss year after year.
+Then there is the break even model which, limits a club's spending by preventing teams from running at a loss year after year.

 But this is clearly a complex issue.
 For example, what do you do about those clubs like Chelsea and Manchester City, who are privately owned by wealthy individuals.

 How would the rules treat large injections of equity from owners like Roman Abramovich or Sheikh Mansour?

 What about clubs which borrow heavily to fund player purchases?
 And if another model is devised different to the Uefa rules, then how does that sit with those clubs playing in Europe?
 Would they have to comply with two restrictive sets of regulations?